 One of the best ways to ace an interview is to prepare ahead of time, and we’re here to help.

-Accounting interviews will include questions about the financial knowledge you’ve gained through your education and experience.
+Accounting interviews will include questions about the financial knowledge you’ve gained through your education and experience presented on your résumé.
 You may also be asked questions that can help your potential employer gauge your soft skills and how well you’ll fit in at their company.

 While questions may vary from company to company, these top 10 accounting interview questions will help you prepare in advance and ace your interview!